 Hello everybody and welcome back to the Everything Ham Radio Podcast!
 Due to poor planning and not realizing that I hadn’t made a podcast episode yet until the night before this episode is scheduled to be released, it is just me today.
 We are going to be talking about the School Club Roundup, some new information about this years Hamvention and more…

-Correction from last episode
+Correction from the last episode

-In the last episode we talked about the stuff that was going on with the ARRL Board and some of the changes that they were talking about making.
+In the last episode, we talked about the stuff that was going on with the ARRL Board and some of the changes that they were talking about making.
 I said that the President and the three Vice-Presidents were paid employees of the ARRL.
 I have since been corrected of this, multiple time actually.
 The president and the three vice presidents are not paid.
 They are directors that are appointed to the positions and when they take the positions they lose their votes.